Serj-Sxhx/Vaults/01 Projects/Age of Augmentation.md

 The chisel only carves where the artist points it.
 And even our most advanced tools do nothing without our explicit direction.

 In fact, to date, and this is something that frustrates me, we've always been limited by this need to manually push our wills into our tools like, manual, literally using our hands, even with computers.

-But even that is coming to an end.
-I want to have a conversation with a computer.
-I want to say, "Computer, let's design a car," and the computer shows me a car.
+But that is coming to an end.
+We want to be able to say to a computer.
+"Computer, let's design a car," and the computer shows me a car.
 And I say, "No, more fast-looking, and less German," and bang, the computer shows me an option.

 That conversation might be a little ways off, probably less than many of us think, but right now, we're working on it.

 Tools are making this leap from being passive to being generative.

-Generative design tools use a computer and algorithms to synthesize geometry and data to come up with new designs all by themselves.

 All it needs are your goals and your constraints.

 ## What is an Augmentor

+> Augmenting humans with machine learning in the right way raises their effective _experiential_ age.
+They possess greater "lived experience" than their biological age would suggest because they've acquired prosthetic experience, in digested, summary form.

 This new age requires a new age kind of 'educator'
 It used to be the case that humans relied on

-For the lineage tradition this will still be the case.
+For the lineage traditions, this will still be the case.

 For the vast majority of human knowledge, this relationship is